 6 - User clubs **

 A fleet of electric carts used by club members, or by subscribers, would allow more freedom of movement.
-Rental cars or cars sold “timeshare” are already available but their costs are not dissuasive from the purchase.
-There are also paths to explore there.
+Rental cars or cars sold in "timeshare" are already available but their costs are not dissuasive from the purchase.
+There are also avenues to explore.

 7 - The hunt for ideas ***

-The French are rich in ideas but French society does not know how to manage the capital of inventors that it owns.
-In an article we wrote for the inventors' journal we raised this problem.
+The French are rich in ideas, but French society does not know how to manage the capital of inventors it possesses.
+In an article we wrote for the Journal of Inventors we raised this issue.

-There is a common error which confuses "The Inventor", the one who finds but who is as much an artist as an engineer of the "Researcher" who has the mission of explaining the invention and finding its laws and theoretical applications or the "Engineer" who makes an invention a marketable product and the "Professor" who must know the history of the invention, its theory, its applications and teach it to its students.
+There is a common error which confuses “The Inventor”, the one who finds but who is as much an artist as an engineer with the “Researcher” whose mission is to explain the invention and to find laws and theoretical applications or of the “Engineer” who makes an invention a marketable product and of the “Teacher” who must know the history of the invention, its theory, its applications and teach it to his students.

-Solving problems as complicated as those of the circulation and communication of a big city without exploiting all the inventive and creative capacity that it contains shows the intellectual need of those who imagine they can, alone or almost, give it all the solutions.
-It is more necessary than ever to obtain a consensus between the different actors by a needy process of collective reflection.
+Solving problems as complicated as those of traffic and communication in a large city without exploiting all the inventive and creative capacity that it contains shows the intellectual poverty of those who imagine they can, alone or almost, give it all solutions.
+It is more necessary than ever to obtain a consensus between the different actors through a painstaking process of collective reflection.